 Microsoft 0365 provides the FIDM web-based email system for students and the email program is Outlook.
 Students are required to activate and maintain their FIDMCloud Mail account.
 FIDMCloud Mail is the official communications route for students to receive all school and class communication as well as access to additional programs, such as Adobe Creative Cloud, MS Office products and LinkedIn Learning.
 New students will receive an email from elearning@us.fidm.edu to activate their FIDMCloud Mail account.
 To log in to FIDMCloud Mail

-- Go to https://portal.office.com, with the following username and password - Username: xxx@us.fidm.edu - Password: <<MS provisioning randomly generated>> - Download the Outlook mobile app which is available for iOS and Android.
-Search for "Outlook" in the App store or Google Play.
+- Go to myapps.microsoft.com (or go to https:// portal.office.com) with the following username and password - Username: xxx@us.fidm.edu - Password: <<MS provisioning randomly generated >> - Open the Outlook application to access the FIDM email - Download the Outlook mobile app which is available for iOS and Android. - Search for "Outlook" in the App store or Google Play.

-If a student has any questions, they can email elearning@us.fidm.edu, or call 213-624-1200 extension 4477.
+Students can email questions to elearning@us.fidm.edu, or call 213-624-1200 extension 4477.